 As for you, you’re probably asking, “what should I feed my pregnant dog?”
 It’s important to know pregnant and nursing dogs have very specific nutritional needs.
 Therefore, it’s more important than ever to understand the proper nutrition for pregnant dogs.

 This will help to ensure they’re getting the right nutrients in their dog food.
-Eating a complete and balanced diet will help keep both the mother and her puppies happy and healthy.
+Eating a complete and balanced diet will help keep both the mother and their puppies happy and healthy.

 Nutrition for Pregnant Dogs